Understanding Security Cameras

 Security Dome Cameras - InVision Systems, Chicago, IL

-Dome cameras are the most common type of camera used for both indoor and outdoor designs.
-They are made to withstand the weather both inside and out and are shaped as their name suggests.
+The most common type of camera used for both indoor and outdoor designs are dome cameras.
+They shaped like a dome and made to withstand the weather inside and outside.
 The IR LEDs incorporated into these cameras allow them to function in low- or no-light situations.
-Dome cameras can be installed practically anywhere and are often vandal-resistant.
-It is nearly impossible to tell where the camera’s lens is pointed because of their covert design.
+Dome cameras offer the benefit of flexible installation.
+They often are vandal-resistant.
+Because of their covert design, it is nearly impossible to tell where the camera’s lens is pointing.
 These cameras are the most vandal-resistant and have the lowest profile thanks to their design.

 Bullet Cameras